mwwu/wordcloud/README.md

 ### Future / Next Steps
 There are several next steps that would be interesting to explore:
 #### 1. Irregular Vacancies
 There are occasionally large empty spaces that show up.
-I did not work on this further, because of how quickly a new cloud can be generated.
-However, I would be interesting to work on eliminating this completely.
+I did not work on this further, because of how quickly and efficiently a new cloud can be generated.
+It would be interesting to work on eliminating this completely.
 #### 2. Strict Logarithmic Distribution
 Instead of scaling the words to a logarithmic function, words would be distributed evenly along the log curve.
 This would likely create a more regular and beautiful distribution.
 #### 3. Caching